chasmkhasan/MiniProjectSQLEntityFrameWork/README.md

 |Creating Person, Project and CreateHour |:white_check_mark:     |
 |Assign project to person and hours | :white_check_mark:    |
 |Edit hour for person to assigned projects|:white_check_mark:     |

+# This will work on Entity FrameWork and will work with SQL Server near future.